vikas-saini-7/ui-clones/README.md

 # UI Clones

-Welcome to the `ui-clones` repository, where we recreate popular user interfaces to learn and showcase front-end development skills.
+Welcome to the `ui-clones` repository, where I have created popular user interfaces to learn and showcase front-end development skills.

 ## About the Project